 Always remember and practice rescue periodically during your trainings.

-2. Never force an equalization
+2. Never force your equalization

 Please don’t test the strength of your eardrum, because eardrums still will come in handy in life.
 Remember to make an equalization on the surface before diving.
 When immersed, perform equalization constantly and regularly.
 Don’t wait for any discomfort or pain, because any pain is a cause of micro trauma for the eardrum.